rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 the configuration file because the system won't know what to do with domain names until after it knows how to get to the DNS servers.

-Use the following steps to add DNS servers to the configuration file:
+In some cases, **/etc/resolv.conf** could be a directly managed file, populated by the network service (`network` by using initscripts or `NetworkManager`).
+To directly edit the configuration file, use the following steps to add the DNS servers:

 1. Open the **resolv.conf** file with an editor, such as `nano`, to make the necessary changes (if it doesn't exist already, this command creates the